pyscal/pyscal/docs/source/example3basic.rst

     hcp.read_inputfile('conf0.hcp', format='lammps-dump')

 Next step is calculation of nearest neighbors.
-There are two ways to calculate neighbors, by using a cutoff distance or by using the voronoi cells.
+There are two ways to calculate neighbors, by using a cutoff distance (or adaptive cutoff distance) or by using the Voronoi cells.

 :math:`q_4-q_6` cutoff neighbor method